401(k) Contribution Effects on Your Paycheck Calculator

 - Pre-tax deductions

 - Enter any payroll deductions made by your employer that are made with pre-tax income.
-This might include your health insurance, life insurance among other pre-tax deductions.
+This might include your health insurance and/or life insurance, among other pre-tax deductions.

 - Post-tax deductions